-Alternative therapy, sometimes called "complementary" or "integrative" medicine, for coronary artery disease consists primarily of making lifestyle changes that improve your heart health.
+Alternative treatment for coronary artery disease consists primarily of making lifestyle changes that improve your heart health.
 Becoming or staying physically active and making conscious decisions about what foods you eat are choices that give you a great deal of control over whether you develop CAD or whether existing CAD leads to a heart attack.
-Likewise, physical activity keeps stress in check and helps your heart work more efficiently so that it takes less cardiac effort to circulate blood through your body.
-Remember, the heart is a muscle.
+The heart is a muscle.
 Like any other muscle, it responds favorably to physical conditioning.
+Physical activity keeps stress in check and helps your heart work more efficiently so that it takes less cardiac effort to circulate blood through your body.

 In addition to regular exercise and a healthy diet, there are some nutritional supplements that can help reduce your risk of CAD.

 Omega-3 fatty acids, derived from fatty fish, are thought to reduce inflammation in your body.
 Inflammation is a contributing factor in heart disease.
 Omega-3 fatty acids may also decrease triglycerides, lower blood pressure, and boost immunity.
 Eating two servings per week of cold-water fatty fish such as salmon, herring, or mackerel appears to reduce your risk of heart disease.

 Omega-3 fatty acids can also be found in flax and flaxseed oil, walnuts, canola oil, soybeans, and soybean oil.
 The amount of omega-3 fatty acids in these foods is less than in fish.
 Evidence of the heart benefits from eating these foods is not as strong as the evidence for eating fish.